 The best of the wheel-on trainers, but still falling short of the durability, accuracy, and realistic road feel of higher-priced direct-drive offerings.

 Note: DC Rainmaker declined to pick a top two for this category, saying they were all pretty similar.
 The two listed above were referred to as the most “robustly built” and “most accurate” respectively.

 Direct-drive trainers which lack some of the beefier features of their high-end counterparts.

 The best trainers available, these are quieter, more accurate, and sturdier than their mid-high counterparts.

-Note: the Neo 2 has just been announced and is not yet readily available, but its release has lowered the price of the Neo 1 in many shops.
+Note: the Neo 2 is typically priced ~$200 higher than the Neo 1.
 DC Rainmaker recommends either as his top pick, so it really comes down to the price you can get and whether you want the “latest and greatest.”